spartan-phucnguyen/pykathon/FOR_JUDGE_ONLY.md

    decided to skip for some files.
 It's not a great choice but we need to do it to get the sh*t done.
 2.

-### Command for basic CRUD:

-#### Why?
-- The FastAPI template is quite complex for engineers who haven't worked with FastAPI (Python) before and can be tedious for engineers already familiar with it.
-#### Solution
-- Quickly generate basic CRUD: `controller`, `repository` via Command (Inspired by Laravel)
-    + Repository: ./fastapi create_repository --name=entity (ex: ./fastapi create_repository product)
-    + Controller: ./fastapi create_controller --name=entity

-- Use inflect to handle Singular & Plural case